avan3/obsidian/Resume notes/Spring Boot Interview Questions.md

 - **What is difference between @RestController and @Controller in Spring Boot**
 	- `@Controller` map the model object to view or template to make it human readable
 		- Specialization of the `@Component` annotation
-		- Marks the class as a controller in a Spring MVC application
+		- Marks the class as a Spring Bean in a Spring MVC application
 		- Responsible for handling incoming web requests, processing them, and returning an appropriate response
 	- `RestController` simply returns the object and object data is directly written in HTTP response as JSON or XML
 		- Combines `@Controller` and `@ResponseBody`